JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 * Change keyboard shortcut to resolve any potential conflicts

 ## Beta status
-* still needs testing, especially for executable deep scan
+* still needs testing, especially for executable deep scan (any misses?)
+* should have a one-line result at the top, similar to WhatsYourSign appex

 ## Screengrabs